MEMORANDUM ON THE CONDITIONS FOR TRADE BETWEEN THE FAROE ISLANDS AND THE UNITED KINGDOM

 The Faroe Islands are part of the Kingdom of Denmark but constitute a separate jurisdiction.
 The Faroe Islands decided not to be included in Denmark’s accession to the EEC in 1973.
 Neither the founding treaties of the EU nor EU legislation applies to the Faroe Islands.

 Trade related matters, which are under the exclusive competence of Faroese authorities include, but are not limited to, taxes, duties, supplies, production, distribution, price controls and import and export controls.
 As a separate customs area, taxes and duties in the Faroe Islands are not aligned with those of Denmark or the European Union.
-Labour market and production regulations are nevertheless in line with European standards.
+Labour market and production regulations, including seafood production, are nevertheless in line with European standards.

-The Faroe Islands also have free trade agreements with the European Union, Norway, Switzerland and Turkey.
-In addition, the Faroe Islands have a comprehensive free trade agreement with Iceland, which establishes a single economic area for the free exchange of goods, services, capital and persons.
+In addition to the United Kingdom, the Faroe Islands have free trade agreements with the European Union, Norway, Switzerland and Turkey.
+The Faroe Islands also have a comprehensive free trade agreement with Iceland, which establishes a single economic area for the free exchange of goods, services, capital and persons.

 The Faroe Islands are part of the Danish monetary area.
 Separate Faroese banknotes are issued and authorised.
 The Faroese króna is equivalent to the Danish krone.
 Danish banknotes are exchanged without commission in any bank in the Faroe Islands, as is the case for Faroese banknotes in Denmark.